Osmia californica

 Osmia californica is a megachilid bee, or mason bee.
-Native to North America, the mason bees are important pollinators.
+Native to North America, the mason bees are important pollinators, with O. california pollinating over 33 genera from 13 plant families.
 O. californica generally emerges a little later in the spring than the better known orchard mason bee (O. lignaria).
-Like the orchard mason bee, O. californica is a solitary nester.
+Like the orchard mason bee, O. californica is a solitary nester, usually constructing nests with leaf pulp providing a partition within the nest to protect the egg chamber.